15 Most Unique Beaches in the World

 Table of Contents

-1).
-Pink Sand Beach, Bahamas
+1) Pink Sand Beach, Bahamas

 How to get there?

-2).
-Glass Beach, California
+2) Glass Beach, California

 The beach is now littered with a kaleidoscope of multicolored trinkets that add vibrancy to the shores.
 Although there isn’t as much sea glass around as there used to be, you can still see the sparkle among the fine, white sand.
 As tempted as you may be to pick up the miniature gems, remember that removing the washed-up treasure is illegal.
-It is completely safe to swim at Glass Beach, which receives thousands of visitors each day.
+It is entirely safe to swim at Glass Beach, which receives thousands of visitors each day.

 How to get there?

-3).
-Bioluminescent Beach, Maldives
+3) Bioluminescent Beach, Maldives

-Stroll on the stars during your beach vacation on the shores of Ra Atoll in Vaadhoo Island (Mudhdhoo).
-This magical nighttime show in the Maldives was popularized by Ang Lee’s Life of Pi.
-The ‘Sea of Stars’ phenomenon illuminates the shore with a blue glow at night, creating an incredible shimmering effect that looks like the sea is full of stars.
-The luminous phytoplankton that glows and glitters on the beaches is a tiny organism called Lingulodinium polyedrum.
-This plankton thrives in the warm coastal waters, and the movement of the waves causes them to emit light as a defensive measure, resulting in an ethereal, surreal splendor.
+Stroll on the stars during your beach vacation on the shores of Ra Atoll in Vaadhoo Island (Mudhdhoo)Theis magical nighttime show in the Maldives was popularized by the film Life of Pi, directed by Ang LeeThe e ‘Sea of Stars’ phenomenon illuminates the shore with a blue glow at night, creating an incredible shimmering effect that looks like the sea is full of stars.
+The e-luminous phytoplankton that glows and glitters on beaches is a tiny organism called Lingulodinium polyedrum.
+It is plankton that thrives in warm coastal waters, and the movement of waves causes it to emit light as a defensive measure, creating an ethereal, surreal splendor.

 How to get there?

-4).
-Hidden Beach, Mexico
+4) Hidden Beach, Mexico

 How to get there?